adonisjs/v5-docs/content/api/orm/base-model.md

 }
 ```

-[note]
-The `$` prefix is used to avoid collision with the model standard properties.
-The idea is borrowed from [Vue.js](https://vuejs.org/v2/style-guide/#Private-property-names-essential)
-[/note]
+---

+### static namingStrategy
+Reference to the [NamingStrategy](./naming-strategy.md).
+By default, the [SnakeCaseNamingStrategy](https://github.com/adonisjs/lucid/blob/develop/src/Orm/NamingStrategies/SnakeCase.ts) is used.
+However, you can override it globally or for a single model.

+---

 ### static $adapter
-Reference to the underlying [Adapter](/api/orm/adapter).
+Reference to the underlying [Adapter](./adapter.md).
 Adapter works as a bridge between the model class and the database.
 Models directly do not rely on the Database.

+---

 ### static $hooks
 Reference to the registered hooks.
 It value is a reference to the [@poppinss/hooks](https://github.com/poppinss/hooks) package.
 You must use the `before` and `after` methods or decorators to define the model hooks.

-### static $configurator
-Reference to the [ORM config](/api/orm/orm-config).
-By default, the `orm` property from the `config/database` file is used.
-However, you can override the config at the model level as well.
+---

 ### static $columnsDefinitions
 The `$columnsDefinitions` property is an ES6 Map of the model column name and its meta data.
 For example: